 Use calendars and timetables

-It’s easy to get out of practice with time management after being out of school for so long – but getting into the habit now of using a calendar to plan your week is only going to make your university life easier.
+It’s easy to get out of practice with time management after being out of school so much – but getting into the habit now of using a calendar to plan your week is only going to make your university life easier.

 Jennifer, who’s a second-year modern languages student at the University of Reading, shares that “at university, you have to manage what you are doing at all times, which can be a bit of a shock if you’re not used to doing so.
 Keeping a Google Calendar will keep you on top of things and is great practice for university.”